enternalwind/restaurant_list/README.md

 ### View
-using javascript and bootstrap
+using javascript and bootstrap index.hbs detail.hbs

 ### Controller
 app.js
-It is controlling the routing
+It is controlling the route

 Listing /restaurants
 Reading /restaurant/:id